What is Conversion Rate Optimisation?

 There’s one way to improve your sales without impacting your conversion rate: increasing traffic.
 By playing the numbers game, you’re getting more people through your proverbial doors, without affecting your conversion rate.

 Using the bricks and mortar example above, it would be like attracting 200 customers into your store, doubling your potential customers.
 Even if your conversion rate stays at 25%, it’s now 25% of 200, not 100.
-Fifty sales is better than twenty five – but as far as effort goes, it’s much more efficient to coax purchases out of the traffic you already have, instead of getting more visitors.
+Fifty sales are better than twenty five – but as far as effort goes, it’s much more efficient to coax purchases out of the traffic you already have, instead of getting more visitors.

 Common CRO methods